mawaddahAlharthi/Edutrack/README.md

 ---

+## 📊 Testing with Sample Data

+To make it easy for examiners, evaluators, and faculty members to test the live platform's core functionalities, an anonymized operational test dataset is provided directly in this repository.

+* **Test File Name:** `new data to test.csv`
+* **How to Test:**
+  1. Download the `new data to test.csv` file from this repository to your local machine.
+  2. Open the **[Live Dashboard Production Link](https://9869fd83.edutrack-3nx.pages.dev/)** in your browser.
+  3. Click on the **"Get Started"** or **"Login"** button to enter the main administration panel.
+  4. Use the **"Import Data"** panel on the interface to upload the downloaded `new data to test.csv` file.
+  5. The dashboard will instantly process the file client-side, displaying live AI diagnostics, student-at-risk predictions, predictive KPI charts, and real-time Course Learning Outcomes (CLO) mastery distributions.

+---

 ## ⚙️ Step-by-Step Setup & Run Instructions

 To review the analytical model pipelines or run the interactive dashboard interface locally, follow these precise steps: